camcginty/cookie-tracker-backend/README.md

 to do:
 - edit serilaizers
-- change password: passwords cannot be the same
 - import csv from east?
 - normalize cookie entries
 - users: all lower case screennames
 - users: email & sn required
-- users: if preferred name not provided, screenname
 - cookies: if cookie name exists, amount & units must also exist
-- do I need get single cookie curlscript/option?
-- add in current_user on anything user needs to be signed in to access (make/edit cookies)
+- remove preferred name form users
+- remove event from users (should be on cookie input)
+- hardcode event (add event field to cookies later)

 done:
+- change password: passwords cannot be the same